jshridha/docker-blueiris/README.md

 * The "/path/to/data" can be a docker volume or a local path.
 It's probably best to use a local path on your host so you can drop things in it if you need to.
 Also included is cifs-utils so you can mount cifs from inside the container (note:  You will have to run the container privileged to be able to mount cifs)

 * Example docker run also has log output size limited.
 This will help the container storage layer from getting out of control.

+* **NOTE:** The container must be run in privileged mode for the first run to allow installation of the Visual C++ components.
+The privileged flag can be removed after the first run.

 ## Advanced Options